- About Us

 - Leaning In: Sit anywhere upfront and you will get the best experience for a number of reasons.
 You get to hear both the congregation and the choir singing the songs so you can learn them more quickly.
 You get to see the musicians work and special musical pieces up close.
 You get a better feel for the texture of the experience as your sightline is more focused on what is happening upfront.

 As our time begins, instructions on when to stand and sit are provided verbally and in the bulletin.
 You can participate at any level during the hour.

-One of the pastors will provide a short 12-15 minute reflection for the day as our kids participate in Kid's Church
+A pastor or special guest will provide a short 12-15 minute reflection for the day.

 We still pass an offering plate around if you would like to donate, but many of us chose other ways to give, such as electronic funds transfer, paying online for a one time or ongoing donation.
 As a new person, you are just invited to donate if you like or just to enjoy the music during this time.